Home Compare BJ vs JMT.LS

 BJ's Wholesale Club Holdings vs Jerónimo Martins, SGPS: Which Stock Looks Stronger in 2026?

-BJ's Wholesale Club holds the cleaner structural position, with stability as the main driver and profitability adding further support.
-Jerónimo Martins, SGPS, still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+BJ's Wholesale Club holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BJ: Russell 1000, JMT.LS: STOXX 600).